Call us now:

 How often to Perform Bank Reconciliation for a Small Business?

 Large businesses have dedicated accounting departments; thus, they reconcile bank statements daily.
 As a small business owner, make it necessary to perform reconciliation every month.

 Here are our top tips for efficient bank reconciliation for your small business.

-Verify transactions from the bank side and match them against checks.
+- Verify transactions from the bank statement and match them against checks.

-Follow an accounting method such as accrual or cash for the full accounting period before switching to other.
+- Follow an accounting method, such as accrual or cash, for the entire accounting period before switching to another.